eriktorsner/wp-bootstrap/doc/01-intro.md

 ## Core Concepts

-Wp-bootsrap is a util for bootstrapping a WordPress installations.
+Wp-bootstrap is a util for bootstrapping a WordPress installations.
 It's intended use is to automate installation, configuration and content bootstrapping in a safe and scriptable way.

 First, wp-bootstrap enables you to script an entire WordPress installation with themes and plugins by writing two configuration files.
 (1) localsettings.json where you provide details about the server environment and (2) appsettings.json where you provide information about what plugins and themes to install.
 This makes it possible to quickly create identical installation in development, test, staging or other environments.